svermeulen/vim-subversive/README.md

 In this case, it will always use the default register instead of prompting when an explicit register is not given.

-You might also consider adding a shortcut for the current word under the cursor, if it is a common operation.
+You might also consider adding a shortcut for the current word under the cursor if it is a common operation.
 For example:

 ```viml
 nmap <leader>ss <plug>(SubversiveSubstituteOverRangeMotion)iw
 ```

-This will allow us to just execute `<leader>ssip` rather than `<leader>siwip`
+This will allow you to just execute `<leader>ssip` rather than `<leader>siwip`

+Note that to really take advantage of the substitute over range motion, it is helpful to add custom text objects in addition to just the vim built-in ones like current paragraph (`ip`), current sentence (`is`), or current line (`_`).
+Custom text objects such as current indent level, current method, current class, entire buffer, current scroll page, etc. can all help a lot here.

 ## Integration With abolish.vim